zwotzie/mp3-bell-with-raspberry-pi/README.md

 * supervisord will start the program automatically - also after reboot
 * take care of restart, if the script exited unexpected!

+# prerequisits
+Install mpg321: `sudo apt install mpg321`

+Configure right sound card to play.
+In my case it was:

 # GpIO
 - gpio 25 Relais 1: rings the bell first flor